 - Bayou Bend Gardens: A Southern Oasis (2006)

 - The David B. Warren Symposium, American Material Culture and the Texas Experience, Volumes 1–6 (2009–17)

 - Texas Clay: 19th-Century Stoneware Pottery from the Bayou Bend Collection (2015)

 - Texas Silver from the William J. Hill Collection (2016)

 Friends and Fellows of Bayou Bend

-The Friends and Fellows are a special group of individuals who are dedicated to supporting and promoting Bayou Bend Collection and Gardens, the historic home of Ima Hogg that houses one of the world’s premier collections of early American decorative arts, paintings, and sculpture.
+The Friends and Fellows are a special group of individuals who are dedicated to supporting and promoting Bayou Bend Collection and Gardens.
 Founders attend private receptions and special events, tour the collection with Bayou Bend’s senior staff, and receive complimentary admission to Bayou Bend.

 • Join Friends and Fellows of Bayou Bend